-The fire chief (Steve McQueen) fights a blaze in a high rise,
+The fire chief (Steve McQueen) fights a blaze in a high rise, with help from the building's architect (Paul Newman). |

 Release Date: Dec.
 14, 1974.
 Running Time: 164 minutes.
 Screenplay: Stirling Silliphant.
 Based on: The Tower, by Richard Martin Stern, and The Glass Inferno, by Thomas N. Scortia and Frank M. Robinson.
 Producer: Irwin Allen.
 Director: John Guillermin.